Ariprizole, tablets 10 mg 30 pcs

 Gastrointestinal disorders:

-The following adverse reactions have been reported in post-marketing studies.
-The frequency of adverse reactions is considered unknown because it cannot be estimated from the available data.
+The following adverse reactions have been reported during post-marketing studies.
+The incidence of adverse reactions is considered unknown because it cannot be estimated based on available data.

-From the immune system: allergic reactions (anaphylactic shock, angioedema, including, inflammation of the tongue, tongue swelling, facial swelling, itching or urticaria).
+From the immune system: allergic reactions (anaphylactic shock, angioedema, including inflammation of the tongue, swelling of the tongue, swelling of the face, itching or urticaria).

-Psychiatric disorders: excitement, nervousness, pathological gambling addiction, attempted suicide, suicidal thoughts, committed suicide.
+Mental disorders: agitation, nervousness, pathological gambling, attempted suicide, suicidal thoughts, completed suicide.

-From the nervous system: Speech disorders, malignant neuroleptic syndrome, seizures, serotonin syndrome.
+From the nervous system: speech disorder, neuroleptic malignant syndrome, seizures, serotonin syndrome.

-Cardiovascular system side: QT interval prolongation, ventricular arrhythmias, sudden death, cardiac arrest, tachycardia, bradycardia, syncope, increased blood pressure, thromboembolism (including pulmonary embolism and deep vein thrombosis).
+From the cardiovascular system: prolongation of the QT interval, ventricular arrhythmia, sudden death, cardiac arrest, tachycardia, bradycardia, syncope, increased blood pressure, thromboembolism (including pulmonary embolism and deep vein thrombosis).

-Hepatic and biliary tract disorders: hepatic failure, jaundice, hepatitis, increased alanine aminotransferase (ALT) and aspartate aminotransferase (AST) activity.
+From the liver and biliary tract: liver failure, jaundice, hepatitis, increased activity of alanine aminotransferase (ALT) and aspartate aminotransferase (AST).

 From the reproductive system: priapism.

-General disorders: disorders of temperature regulation (including hypothermia, pyrexia), chest pain, peripheral edema, increased creatine phosphokinase (CPK) activity, increased blood glucose levels, fluctuating blood glucose levels, increased glycohemoglobin levels.
+General disorders: disturbances in temperature regulation (including hypothermia, pyrexia), chest pain, peripheral edema, increased creatine phosphokinase (CPK) activity, increased blood glucose levels, fluctuations in blood glucose levels, increased glycohemoglobin levels.

 Overdose

-In clinical trials, cases of accidental or intentional overdose of aripiprazole with a single dose of up to 1260 mg have been described that were not fatal.
+Clinical studies have described cases of accidental or intentional overdose of aripiprazole with a single dose of up to 1260 mg, which were not accompanied by death.

-Symptoms:lethargy, increased blood pressure, drowsiness, tachycardia, loss of consciousness, nausea, vomiting, diarrhea.
-No clinically significant changes in basic physiological parameters, laboratory parameters and ECG were found in hospitalized patients.
+Symptoms: lethargy, increased blood pressure, drowsiness, tachycardia, loss of consciousness, nausea, vomiting, diarrhea.
+In hospitalized patients, no clinically significant changes in basic physiological parameters, laboratory parameters and ECG were detected.

-There have been described cases of aripiprazole overdose in children (intake up to 195 mg) without fatal outcome.
-Potentially dangerous symptoms of overdose are somnolence, extrapyramidal disorders and transient loss of consciousness.
+Cases of aripiprazole overdose in children (taking up to 195 mg) without death have been described.
+Potentially dangerous symptoms of overdose are drowsiness, extrapyramidal disturbances and transient loss of consciousness.

-Treatment: monitoring of vital functions, ECG to detect possible arrhythmias, supportive therapy, ensuring airway patency, oxygenation, effective ventilation, activated charcoal, symptomatic treatment, close medical monitoring until all symptoms disappear.
-There are no data on hemodialysis for aripiprazole overdose; a favorable effect of this method is unlikely, since aripiprazole is not excreted unchanged by kidneys and is largely bound to plasma proteins.
+Treatment: monitoring vital signs, ECG to detect possible arrhythmia, supportive care, airway management, oxygenation, effective ventilation, activated charcoal, symptomatic treatment, careful medical observation until all symptoms disappear.
+There are no data on the use of hemodialysis for aripiprazole overdose; a beneficial effect of this method is unlikely, since aripiprazole is not excreted unchanged by the kidneys and is largely bound to plasma proteins.

 ---|---|